“This post may contain affiliate links. Please read my disclosure for more info.

 You can get one free credit report per year at AnnualCreditReport.com .

 The one downside of Annual Credit Report, is that they’ll give you a summary of your credit payment history, but they don’t give you your actual credit score unless you pay them.

 Because of that, I use Credit Sesame because they give a similar summary of my credit history, but they also give my credit score.
 It’s no charge.
 I don’t need to provide any credit card number at all.
 They’ll also provide free credit counseling if you choose it.

 Like creating a budget, getting your credit report and your score, is all about getting the information you need to improve your situation.

-Related Topic – How to Raise Your Credit Score
+Related Topic – 4 Simple Steps to Raise Your Credit Score

 Step 5 – Create a Simple Plan to Eliminate Debt – and Stick to it

 One of the biggest obstacles to stop living paycheck to paycheck, is getting so far in debt that you can only afford minimum payments.
 So you’re working just to pay off debt.